IppoLab/Athena-frontend/README.rst

     npm install   - install app dependencies
     npm run serve - run application from dev server with auto-reloading

-If you need responses from api for application you can clone backend_ part and run it with ``docker``.
+If you need responses from apiService for application you can clone backend_ part and run it with ``docker``.
 More info in README_.

 .. _backend: https://github.com/ippolab/athena-backend
 .. _README: https://github.com/ippolab/athena-backend/blob/dev/README.rst